Everyone learns differently. Some people thrive in a classroom, others become autodidacts.

 Everything WordPress is discussed at these community-organized and highly-affordable conferences.
 WordCamp is where users can rub elbows with developers and still feel a part of something big. $15- 25, sometimes including lunch.

-Learn WordPress Now!
+Learn WordPress outside of school

 So if you want to learn WordPress, think outside the classroom.
 Get thee online and into groups to take advantage of what the WordPress community has to offer.
 There will be a quiz on this next week.